 folder-hook 'imaps://work@company.com/' 'source ~/.config/neomutt/accounts/work.muttrc'

-# Load a default account on startup
+# Load a default account when Neomutt starts

 source ~/.config/neomutt/accounts/private.muttrc

-Example: private.muttrc
+Example: ~/.config/neomutt/accounts/private.muttrc

 # --- Account: Private ---